 - Naturopathic medicine is a regulated healthcare profession.
 In Ontario naturopathic doctors are required to hold a certificate of registration with the College of Naturopaths of Ontario.
 In order to renew registration each year, Ontario naturopaths must satisfy requirements for continuing education and quality assurance.

-- Naturopathic therapies are generally safe, non-invasive and well-tolerated.
+- Naturopathic therapies are generally safe, non-invasive and well-tolerated but not entirely without risk.
 Working with a naturopathic doctor allows you to safely and appropriately incorporate natural therapies into your healthcare while continuing to receive treatment from other healthcare professionals including your family physician and specialist.

 - Naturopathic doctors aim to collaborate with other members of your healthcare team including your family doctor and specialist when your needs require attention beyond the scope of naturopathic practice.